fsprojects/SwaggerProvider/docs/SwaggerClientProvider.md

 <Note type="warning">

 The SwaggerClientProvider is outdated.
-There is no plans to improve custom Swagger 2.0 schema parser or bring new features to this type provider.
-We hope to remove it from source code when users migrate to [OpenApiClientProvider](/OpenApiClientProvider) and OpenApi 3.0 schemas.
+There are no plans to improve the custom Swagger 2.0 schema parser or bring new features to this type provider.
+We hope to remove it from the source code when users migrate to [OpenApiClientProvider](/OpenApiClientProvider) and OpenApi 3.0 schemas.

 </Note>

-SwaggerClientProvider is generative F# Type Provider, build on top of custom Swagger schema parser that supports **only** 2.0 schema format.
+SwaggerClientProvider is a generative F# Type Provider, built on top of a custom Swagger schema parser that supports **only** 2.0 schema format.

 ```fsharp
 open SwaggerProvider